-(STILLWATER, OKLAHOMA / Sept.
-29, 2017) – The City of Stillwater will celebrate its commitment to providing residents with dependable, efficient and local power during National Public Power Week on Oct.
-1–7.
+(STILLWATER, OKLAHOMA / Oct.
+3, 2018) – The City of Stillwater will celebrate its promise to provide residents with dependable, efficient and local power during National Public Power Week on Oct.
+7-13.

-According to the American Public Power Association (APPA), customers of public power utilities like Stillwater lose power less often.
-Customers of a public power utility are likely to be without power for just 59 minutes a year, compared to customers of private utilities who may lose power for 133 minutes a year – provided there are no major adverse events.
+Customers of public power utilities like Stillwater lose power less often, according to the American Public Power Association (APPA).
+Public power utility customers are likely to be without power for just 59 minutes a year, compared to customers of private utilities who may lose power for 133 minutes a year – provided there are no major adverse events.

-“As a public power, we’re owned by the community,” said Dan Blankenship, Deputy City Manager and Stillwater Utilities Authority (SUA) Director.
+“As a public power, we’re owned by the community,” Smith said.
 “Just like they own the streets and the water systems, they own the electric utility, too.
 The SUA has complete control over the electric system, which means it sets performance standards, service rules and ensures accountability.”

-Another factor for this strong reliability is the electric team is centralized to the area.
+This strong reliability is also because the electric team is centralized to the area.

-The Stillwater City Council will recognize Public Power Week with a proclamation at its Oct.
-2 meeting.
-The Council governs the utility acting as the SUA.
+The Stillwater City Council recognized Public Power week with a proclamation at its Oct.
+1 meeting.
+The council governs the utility acting as the SUA.

-Students at Skyline and Westwood elementary schools will participate in a coloring contest throughout the week.
-Electric Utility will collect the winning artwork on Friday, Oct.
-6 to display at the Stillwater Public Library the following week.
+Students at Highland Park elementary will participate in a coloring contest throughout the week.
+The department will collect the winning artwork on Friday, Oct.
+12 to display at the Stillwater Public Library the following week.

 Stillwater is the second largest municipal electric utility in the state and the largest transmission owner and electric generator.
 Stillwater has been a community-owned electric utility since 1901 and has owned its electric generation since 1903.